Trench mouth is an oral infection that causes swelling, inflammation, and ulcers in the gums. Painful, bleeding gums also characterize the condition.

 Possible risks and complications of trench mouth include:

-Trench mouth also associates with some systemic diseases and conditions.
+Trench mouth is also associated with some systemic diseases and conditions.
 These diseases include respiratory diseases, stroke, diabetes, coronary artery disease, and rheumatoid arthritis.

 Some research suggests that bacteria resulting in periodontitis can enter the bloodstream through gum tissue.
 This means that the bacteria can potentially affect your heart, lungs, and other parts of your body.
 However, more studies are necessary to confirm a link.